RaimondB/Detecticam/README.md

 http://<host>:<port>/api/camera/<stream-id>/snapshot
 ```

 This will return a PNG image.
-To get a desired port, map port 80 to an appropriate port on you Docker host.
+To get access to the port, map port 80 of the container to an appropriate port on your Docker host.

 ## Contributing